Víctor Caratini

-Víctor Manuel Caratini (born August 17, 1993) is a Puerto Rican professional baseball catcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He previously played for the Chicago Cubs and San Diego Padres.
-After catching Joe Musgrove’s no-hitter, he was given the nickname “The Scientist”.
+Víctor Manuel Caratini (born August 17, 1993) is a Puerto Rican professional baseball catcher and first baseman who is a free agent.
+He has played in Major League Baseball (MLB) for the Chicago Cubs, San Diego Padres, Milwaukee Brewers, and Houston Astros.
 Listed at 6 ft 1 in and 215 lb, he throws right-handed and is a switch hitter.

+Caratini has caught two no-hitters in the major leagues, the first as a member of the Cubs, and second as a member of the Padres.
+As they occurred in succession, he became the first player to catch consecutive no-hitters occurring for different clubs.
+The no-hitter caught for the Padres, on April 9, 2021, was the first in franchise history.

 Career

 Atlanta Braves

 Caratini was drafted by the Atlanta Braves in the second round of the 2013 Major League Baseball draft out of Miami Dade College.
 He made his professional debut that season with the Danville Braves.
 After primarily playing third base his first season, Caratini played mostly as a catcher in 2014.
 He started the season with the Rome Braves.